tdudkowski/gatsby-scrollspy/README.md

           `gatsby-remark-autolink-headers`,
 ```

-It should work after restarting.
 In case of problems pm me.